Commercial leasing disputes

-If both you and the landlord understand and agree to the lease conditions, there should be no disputes.
-This is why it is essential that all terms and conditions in the lease are clearly worded and cannot be misread.
+It is important that both the tenant and the landlord understand and agree to the lease conditions.
+This will minimise disputes.
+It is essential that all terms and conditions in the lease are clearly worded and cannot be misread.

 Common areas for confusion include rent increases and lease renewals.
 Keep a copy of your lease in a safe place so you can find it easily if you need to check the wording of a clause.
 If you are not sure what something means, ask your solicitor to explain it to you.